 5. Explore Tierra del Fuego National Park

-Hiking in Tierra del Fuego National Park was probably our favorite of things to do in Ushuaia.
+Hiking in Tierra del Fuego National Park was probably our favorite of things to do in Ushuaia during out short visit.
 We spent a day exploring it, admiring the stunning views and wildlife.
 We were there late in the fall, so the leaves brightened the park with their bold colors.
 Being there late in the season meant that the park was very quiet, something we really enjoyed after spending a bit of time in Buenos Aires and Montevideo.